 - EveryDollar: Good personal finance tool for beginning budgeters; charges a fee for more advanced services.

 - MoneyDance: Nice option for people who don’t want to sync accounts; can enter transactions manually.

 Keep in mind that Mint was the original player in the spend tracking game.

-So, Is Mint Right for Me?
+Is Mint Right for You?

-Ultimately, it’s up to you to decide which financial tools make the most sense for your situation.
+Ultimately, it’s up to you to decide which tools make the most sense for your financial situation.